DannyBuglak/mygolfhub/README.md

 All images used will either be royalty free and tagged in the citations page and/or in the code OR the images will be my own.

 ## Updates
  5/16 - Initial push to GitHub for webpage.
-Flushing out ideas for how to develop
+Flushing out ideas for how to develop.
+All basic setup - backend has no functionality, frontend is default React code.